Protecting Your Family,

 Estates & Trusts Paralegal

 Alice joined Shober & Rock in 2004 and brings over 25 years of experience in estate and trust administration, asset valuation, fiduciary accounting, and preparation of probate documents and related tax returns.
-She holds a B.A. from West Chester University and a Paralegal Certificate in Estates and Trusts from the Institute for Paralegal Training in Philadelphia, earned in 1990.
+She holds a B.A. from West Chester University and a Paralegal Certificate in Estates and Trusts from the Institute for Paralegal Training.

 CS